aws-solutions/amazon-marketing-cloud-uploader-from-aws/README.md

 ## Using Postman

-Postman can be used to send a request to the deployed instance's `start_amc_transformation` and begin.
+Postman can be used to send a request to the deployed instance's `start_amc_transformation` and begin a Glue job.

 The instance's endpoint will be the output `UserInterface` URL from the CloudFormation base stack followed by `/api/start_amc_transformation`.
 AWS Signature credentials are required to access the endpoint.